Peer Support Volunteers needed

 Are you a Mam who has previously spent time on the RVI Neonatal Unit?
 Would you like to be able to offer support to other Mams experiencing a neonatal journey?
 If so, you could be just who we are looking for!

-We recruit Peer Support Volunteers for Tiny Lives four times a year.
+We recruit Peer Support Volunteers for Tiny Lives throughout the year.
 Peer support can make a huge difference to families who spend time in neonatal care.
-Tiny Lives Peer supporters will offer informal 1:1 help and support to Mams on Ward 35 and when discharged home.
+Tiny Lives Peer supporters will offer informal 1:1 help and support to Mams who are on Ward 35 and when discharged home.

-Volunteers will work on the RVI Neonatal Unit at dedicated drop-in sessions, and support Peer Support activities taking place off-site (such as Buggy Walks).
+Volunteers will work across a range of projects and support Peer Support activities taking place both on and off the unit (such as Stay and Play).
 Volunteers would be expected to be able to commit a minimum of 2 hours a week.

 If you’re interested and fulfil the below criteria, we would love to hear from you: